-INTERNSHIP IN ART (1-6) Prerequisites: Juniors or seniors with a 2.25 minimum QPA; approval of written proposal by internship coordinator, and supervising faculty prior to registration.
+ART 399INTERNSHIP IN ART (1-12) Prerequisites: Juniors or seniors with a 2.25 minimum QPA; approval of written proposal by internship coordinator; and supervising faculty prior to registration.
 Internships are offered in cooperation with a sponsoring individual or agency to provide students with ongoing educational opportunities in art beyond the classroom that are appropriately related to their area of emphasis.
 (See "Internships.")

-GRAPHIC DESIGN SEMINAR (3) Prerequisites: ART 154, 195, 254, 395, or consent of instructor.
+ART 400GRAPHIC DESIGN SEMINAR (3) Prerequisites: ART 154,

+195, 254, 395.
 This course is designed as a capstone experience for seniors in the graphic design emphasis.
 Graphic Design Seminar focuses on student portfolio building, refinement, and documentation; professional graphic design business procedures and etiquette; and self-promotional strategies.
 Discussion, demonstration, studio experience, and field trips provide learning experiences.